tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS student guide - Security baseline on Azure.md

 4. Support staff processes complete work orders and submits results through the corporate website requiring another transfer of sensitive data.
 They also tend to utilize Microsoft Support when tough issues arise and want to know what options they have to engage and log support activities with VMs and other Azure resources.

-Contoso currently hosts their systems at co-locations facilities within each geopolitical region and manages all IT operations for the systems.
+Contoso currently hosts their systems at co-location facilities within each geopolitical region and manages all IT operations for the systems.
 In the United States, they have achieved SOC 1 and SOC 2 compliance and follow required HIPAA regulations to protect PHI.
 Because of the new European GDPR laws, Contoso must evaluate their computing environments for compliance gaps.
 Contoso has concerns about maintaining their SOC 2 certification and HIPAA compliance with respect to moving to Azure.
 They would like to specifically address concerns about regional issues of data sovereignty for sensitive data within the context of the GDPR and want to ensure that if they move to Azure, they will be able to continue to have isolation between components.

 In addition to the GDPR compliance requirements, they are expecting significant growth within the United States and abroad.
-They foresee the need to scale their system and are exploring moving their web applications (corporate and data collection web apps) to Microsoft Azure via lift and shift and other applicable methods to simplify some of the operations management overhead and associated costs, beginning with their U.S. data center and then those in Europe.
+They foresee the need to scale their system and are exploring moving their web applications, corporate and data collection web apps, to Microsoft Azure via lift and shift and other applicable methods to simplify some of the operations management overhead and associated costs, beginning with their U.S. data center and then those in Europe.
 They would also like to ensure that the corporate website and external facing web apps are sufficiently isolated.
 Lastly, they want to ensure that resources are created using best practices and that those practices are followed during the resource provisioning process.

 Contoso has been using their on-premises SIEM to do most of their auditing and log reporting.
 They are wondering what options they have to monitor their on-premises and future cloud-based resources.
 They have thoughtfully tuned their on-premises SIEM to reduce false positives and normalize the metadata across different log types.
 They are worried about the amount of logs and potential for unnecessary work when they move workloads to Azure.